ampt-templates/resend-email-sender/README.md

 [<img src="https://getampt.com/button"/>](https://ampt.dev/start?template=resend-email-sender)

 This project showcases a simple transactional email sender using Resend on Ampt.
-The application showcases the data change handler and defining endpoints for webhooks on Ampt.
+The application uses the data change handler to send the email asynchronously.

 ## Dependencies